Toyonut/hexoblog/source/_posts/first-post.md

 ```
 `build.ps1 -build` will clean and build the blog.
 `build.ps1 -deploy` cleans and then runs the deployment command which will build and deploy to Github.
 `build.ps1 -serve` will clean, build and serve the blog locally and as a bonus, start Firefox on the right page to check things out.
 Also you can combine them if you want to. `build.ps1 -build -serve` will make a clean build and then serve it locally.

+Cheers
+Paul